Pedro Miguel González: Presidency of National Assembly

 After being elected twice to the National Assembly of Panama as a PRD candidate, González was selected by his party on September 1, 2007 to serve as the body's President.
 His assumption of the presidency was protested by the US, which described him as a fugitive.
 The move came during the negotiation of the Panama–United States Trade Promotion Agreement, and several members of the US Congress stated that they would oppose ratification of the pact until González was removed from office.
 Gonzalez called his election in the face of US opposition a demonstration of Panamanian independence, stating, "The era in which the U.S. had the last word in determining who governed our nation and how they did so is over."

 González's appointment caused controversy within Panama, particularly due to its threatening of the free trade pact.
 In one poll, most Panamanians stated that González should step down.
 However, González's backers stated that the US opposition to his leadership was another chapter in a long history of US interference in Panamanian affairs, and rejected it as inappropriate.
 Former Panamanian President Guillermo Endara stated that he believed González to be guilty of the murder, though he opposed the trade agreement.
 President Martín Torrijos, a fellow PRD member who had negotiated the trade pact, made a private request for González to resign, but avoided publicly criticizing him.

+His election also created concern beyond Panama's borders.
+In the United States territory of {Puerto Rico}, where {Zak Hernández Laporte} was born, the {Puerto Rico Senate} approved Senate Resolution 3342, which expressed concern that a Panamanian indicted for Hernández-Laporte's murder had been elected to one of Panama's top leadership positions.
+The resolution was authored by then Senate President {Kenneth McClintock} and was approved by an overwhelming margin the same day it had been filed.

 In December 2007, the National Assembly declared December 20 to be an official day of mourning for those Panamanians killed during the 1989 invasion by the United States.
 González supported the action, stating that "All political sectors have wanted to cast a blanket of forgetfulness ...
 Maybe out of shame or for other reasons, but it isn't fair to all of those Panamanians that still lie in common graves."